caraya/xml-workflow/markdown-source/converting-xml-to-html.md

 XSLT is a functional language designed to transform XML into other markup vocabularies.
 It defines template rules that match elements in your source document and processing them to convert them to the target vocabulary.

-In the XSLT example below, we do the following:
+In the XSLT template below, we do the following:

 1. Declare the file to be an XML document
 2. Define the root element of the stylesheet (xsl:stylesheet)